Goose (Belgian band)

 GOOSE is a Belgian electronic rock band consisting of members Mickael Karkousse, Dave Martijn, Tom Coghe, and Bert Libeert.

+History

 GOOSE was formed in the summer of 2000 in Kortrijk, Belgium.
 They started writing and recording their own songs, heavily incorporating synthesizers into them.
 They won Humo's Rock Rally in 2002 and later that year recorded their debut single "Audience" with Teo Miller.
 Coca-Cola used their debut single for TV adverts across Europe.

-They were signed to Skint Records and their debut album "Bring It On" was released on September 11, 2006.
+They were signed to Skint Records and their debut album Bring It On was released on September 11, 2006.
+They toured intensively through Europe, and played shows in Australia and Japan.

-HISTORY

-Described by The Guardian as an ‘onstage powerhouse, successfully bridging the gap between electronic music and rock’, GOOSE has continued to make big waves – almost 2 decades after the release of its much-hyped debut album "Bring It On" (2006) on Skint Records.
-NME named them as Europe’s answer to New Rave and toured the world with acts like Justice, MSTRKRFT, Steve AOKI, YELLE, Digitalism, Cut Copy, Hot Chip, Klaxons, Soulwax in clubs and festivals from Rock Werchter to Summer Sonic.